JetBrains/qodana-action/README.md

 View [license information](https://www.jetbrains.com/legal/?fromFooter#licensing) for the Qodana Community images.

-Qodana Docker images may contain other software which is subject to other licenses, for example, Bash relating to the base distribution or with any direct or indirect dependencies of the primary software).
+Qodana Docker images may contain other software which is subject to other licenses, for example, Bash relating to the base distribution or with any direct or indirect dependencies of the primary software.

 As for any pre-built image usage, it is the image user's responsibility to ensure that any use of this image complies with any relevant licenses for all software contained within.